The engineering office Merschbrock designs, develops and markets sterilization systems and monitoring equipment for these systems.

 In a fully automated poultry cutting plant a variety of conveyor belts is used, with which the decomposed chicken pieces come into direct contact

-In the illustrated wing section 25 individual conveyors are in operation, each equipped with the belt conveyor disinfection module of the orca GmbH.
+In the illustrated wing section 25 individual conveyors are in operation, each equipped with the belt conveyor disinfection module.
 The belt conveyor disinfection modules in this section are mounted both above as well as under the conveyor belts.
 Integrated control boards, operated by magnets, turn off the disinfection modules automatically when they are swiveled away from the working position for cleaning purposes.

 In a filling machine for cream cheese, a number of 4 cups is sterilized.
 Overall 8 UV lamps inactivate the germs inside the empty cup.